masogit/amb-doc/docs/features/adpater.md

 AM Admin user often needs to log on to UCMDB to check AM apdaters status.
 Now you can monitor AM adapters in AM Browser.

-Before the AM REST service starts, you need to configure the UCMDB information in the `package.properties`:
+Before the AM REST service starts, you need to configure the UCMDB information in `package.properties`:

 ```
 # Configurations for push adapter monitor